boguszpawlowski/Chassis/README.md

     loginForm.forceValidation(LoginForm::email, emailValidationResult)
   }
 ```
-Such validation result will be only present until the next update to the field's value.
+Such result will be appended to the list of the invalid reasons (if it's invalid) and it will be only present until the next update to the field's value.

 ## License